Skip to main content

 Virtual stateDOM = state

-This keeps behavior isolated and avoids cross-page memory leaks.
+It keeps behavior isolated and helps avoid cross-page leaks.

 If you bundle per page with webpack, define a multi-entry config and output to a page-specific bundle name.